Alan IV, Duke of Brittany: Conflict with Normandy

 A traditional rivalry between Brittany and Normandy continued at the close of the 11th century.
 The Breton-Norman war of 1064–1065 was the result of William the Bastard, Duke of Normandy (later to become known as William the Conqueror) support of rebels in Brittany against Alan's maternal uncle, Conan II.

-Conan II died in late 1066 during a campaign in Anjou, and was succeeded by Alan's parents, Conan's sister, Hawise, and her husband, Hoel II.
-Alan became Duke in 1072, but being a minor, Hoel ruled as regent from Hawise's death in 1072 until Alan reached his majority in 1084.
+Conan II died in late 1066 during a campaign in Anjou, and was succeeded by Alan's parents, Hawise and Hoël II.
+When Hawise died in 1072, Alan became duke, but as he was a minor, Hoël ruled as regent until Alan reached his majority in 1084.

 To prevent further hostilities during his invasion of England, William I married his daughter Constance to the new duke Alan in 1087.
 The marriage ceremonies may have taken place in Bayeux in Normandy.
 William of Malmesbury wrote that Constance was unpopular at the Breton court because of her "severe and conservative" manner.
 However, Orderic Vitalis wrote that as duchess Constance did all she could to further the welfare of the Bretons, who grieved deeply at her death in 1090.

 In 1092, Alan IV donated property to the abbey of Redon by charter, and by 1093 married Ermengarde of Anjou, as a political alliance with Fulk IV of Anjou to counter Anglo-Norman influence.

 Duke Alan IV's cousin Geoffrey I Boterel (eldest brother of Alan Rufus) died on 24 August 1093 in battle at Dol while in rebellion against the Duke.

 Between 1101 and 1104, Alan's younger brother, Count Matthew II of Nantes, died without issue and his county passed to Alan.

 Alan IV abdicated as duke in 1112.
 The former duke retired to the monastery of Redon, where he died in 1119.